alvarobartt/azure-openai-proxy/README.md

     -d '{"messages":[{"role":"system","content":"You are a helpful assistant."},{"role":"user","content":"What is Deep Learning?"}]}'
 ```

-Alternatively, you can also use `azure-ai-inference` as follows:
+Alternatively, you can also use the `azure-ai-inference` Python SDK as:

 ```python
 from azure.ai.inference import ChatCompletionsClient